Kilcummin Area – Beaches, Harbour & Castle

 Pre-historic landscape

-Archaeological evidence shows human activity in the Kilcummin area for at least 6,000 years.
-The surrounding countryside is dotted with megalithic monuments linked to the Céide Fields and Belderrig complex, including the Carbad More Court Tomb and the Rathfranpark Wedge Tomb (c.
-2500‑2000 BC).
+Archaeological evidence points to human activity here for over 6,000 years.
+The rolling terrain around Kilcummin is part of a wider Neolithic and Bronze Age complex linked to the Céide Fields and Belderrig.
+Within easy reach are the Carbad More Court Tomb and the Rathfranpark Wedge Tomb (c.
+2500–2000 BC), offering a tangible connection to Ireland’s earliest farming communities.

 Saint Cuimín and early Christian sites